-Not many people enjoy the summer weather if their A/C in their house is not up and running.
+Not many people enjoy the summer weather if the A/C in their house is not up and running.
 It is not enjoyable to be outside in the hot and sunny weather when you can’t go inside and cool off for a few minutes.
 That is why before the summer starts, it is a good idea to pay a little extra attention to your central air system.
 This includes taking an extra look at your outside air conditioning condenser.
-You know that metal box next to your house that makes noise and you try to avoid it while cutting the lawn?
+You know that metal box next to your house that makes noise, and you try to avoid it while cutting the lawn?
 Yes, that one!
-The air conditioner’s condenser is an essential component to the system.
+The air conditioner’s condenser is an essential component of the system.
 If it does not run properly, your house will not cool down properly either.

 Now, for the question of the hour!
 Can uneven ground affect your A/C condenser?